-- The leopard of Panar is a male leopard reported to have killed over 400 humans in Panar in India’s Almora district in the early 1900s.
+- The leopard of Panar was a male leopard reported to have killed over 400 humans in Panar in India’s Almora district in the early 1900s.

-- The leopard of the Golis Range killed over 100 humans in the then British Somaliland, now Somalia, in 1889.
+- The leopard of the Golis Range killed over 100 humans in then-British Somaliland, now Somalia, in 1889.